-- attitudes and values;
+- -attitudes and values;

-- personal and social skills;
+- -personal and social skills;

-- knowledge and understanding.
+- -knowledge and understanding.

 These areas will be monitored by the class teacher and any notes made, will be in the class teachers short term planning.
-As a school we assess relationship education through pupil self-assessment, peer-group assessment and teacher assessment (see also our PSHCE policy).

-It is the responsibility of the RE Leader supported by SLT to monitor relationship education and provide feedback, if necessary, to the class teachers.

-A member of the governing body will monitor the RSE teaching and learning annually through discussions with members of staff, pupil perception interviews and parental feedback.
+As a school we assess relationship education through pupil self-assessment, peer-group assessment and teacher assessment.
+It is the responsibility of the RSHE Leader supported by SLT and the Headteacher to monitor relationship education and provide feedback, if necessary, to the class teachers.
+A member of the governing body will monitor the RSHE teaching and learning annually through discussions with members of staff, pupil perception interviews and parental feedback.
 The responsible governor will report to the full governing body annually with evaluations and recommendations for development.

-This policy will be reviewed on a two-year cycle, led by the RE and PSHE curriculum leaders in consultation with governors, staff and parents.
-If the policy appears to need modification, then the RE and PSHE curriculum leaders will report its findings and recommendations to the full governing body.
+This policy will be reviewed on a two-year cycle, led by the RE and RSHE curriculum leaders in consultation with governors, staff and parents.
+If the policy appears to need modification, then the RE and RSHE curriculum leaders will report its findings and recommendations to the full governing body.
 Any changes will then be referred to the Diocese for ratification.

-This policy will be reviewed in 2023
+This policy will be reviewed in October 2025.